Curtains come down on the Prime Minister of Lesotho, Thomas Thabane, as he is forced out of office in relation to the cold murder of his wife

 - Kenyan President Uhuru Kenyatta was the last head of state to see him before he was forced out of office.

-The party is over and the curtain has come down for the Prime Minister of Lesotho, Thomas Thabane.
+The party is over and the curtains has come down on the Prime Minister of Lesotho, Thomas Thabane.

 On Thursday, in a televised speech in the capital, Maseru, Mr. Thabane announced his resignation.